Gerald-Turnip/Gerald-Turnip/README.md

 The Foundation's own Statut (Bylaws) state its statutory goals include cultural education for young residents of Gdańsk and supporting artistic activities, including promoting and organizing volunteer work.
 This directly contradicts the coercive tactics, threats, and manipulated finances alleged, implying violations of their legal and ethical mission.
 If proven, this could lead to their OPP status being revoked.

-# The Żukowo Incident & Investigation of STANJO
+# The Żukowo Incident & Investigation of *STANJO*
 The most alarming incident occurred on June 6, 2025, at the location of Andrzej Stańko's registered business in Lniska, Żukowo.
 This incident demonstrates a dangerous escalation of behavior and is a huge pillar in the case.

-- ### Suspicious Business Changes (STANJO):
+- ### Suspicious Business Changes *STANJO*:
 My investigation revealed a drastic "makeover" of STANJO Andrzej Stańko's business registration (NIP: 5841511428) in the Central Register and Information on Economic Activity (CEIDG).
 The business appears to be a marital co-ownership, seemingly existing primarily on paper without a clear public presence beyond its CEIDG listing.
 Shortly after my first formal report to the prosecutor on May 22, 2025, the predominant PKD code was allegedly changed from artistic performance support (90.02.Z) to retail sale of motor vehicles (47.81.Z), and the business activity was suspended on June 1, 2025 [Source: Previous reports to prosecutors, CEIDG printouts from May 25 and June 3, 2025].
 This sudden and radical shift, after two years of no changes, strongly suggests an attempt to conceal evidence or evade accountability related to the ongoing investigation.

 - ### Aggression Witnessed by Police:
 On June 6, 2025, I conducted an on-site visit to the official address of the "STANJO Andrzej Stańko" business, located at ul.
 Brzozowej 14, 83-330 Lniska.
-This visit was prompted by suspicious changes to its business profile (from artistic services to motorcycle engine services, occurring on June 1), as well as the simultaneous suspension of its business activity.
-I filmed my entire time spent in the vicinity of the property.
+This visit was prompted by suspicious changes to its business profile (from artistic services to motorcycle engine services, occurring on June 1), as well as the simultaneous suspension of its business activity. ***I filmed my entire time spent in the vicinity of the property.***

-A strategic statement for the prosecutor details that after leaving the vicinity of the property at approximately 19:45-19:50, I walked directly to the bus stop.
-At 20:23, Krystyna Stańko attempted to contact my father, followed by a message claiming to be at the police station and expressing fear of me, despite no new interaction.
+A statement I detailed for the prosecutor in one of my reports is that after leaving the vicinity of the property at approximately 19:45-19:50, I walked directly to the nearby bus stop.
 At around 20:45, police arrived directly at the bus stop where I was alone.
-Within one minute, Andrzej Stańko arrived, followed by Krystyna and her son, suggesting coordinated tracking.
+Within one minute, Andrzej Stańko arrived, followed soon after by Krystyna and her son, suggesting coordinated tracking - i.e they were driving up and down that road and watching me until the police were there so they could try to entrap me.
 At no point did I observe anyone watching from the windows or inside the house, indicating my presence was likely unknown until a neighbor's alert.
 This undercuts claims of me being threatening or lingering.
 My timeline of formal reports (starting May 22nd) is consistent, while Krystyna Stańko's later police filings appear reactive and an attempt to weaponize legal ambiguity.
+Besides, *I was the only calm person and the police treated me very well,* and I am glad they were there to help me.

 Just moments after police officers observed and approached me (around 8:45 PM) – likely informed by a neighbor who relayed information to the Stańko family – Andrzej Stańko appeared on site in an extremely aggressive and dangerous manner.
 He drove into the bus bay against traffic, at high speed, nearly driving onto the pavement where I stood.
 He exited his car, yelling brutal insults ("Ty skurwysynu jebany!" - "You fucking bastard!"), and had to be physically restrained by uniformed police officers who had just arrived [Source: Janek Mazur's 6th Prosecutor Report, June 7, 2025].
 The officers present were visibly concerned by his level of aggression and unpredictability; one even commented during transport to the police station: "the way this guy drove in was unbelievable."